diogobaerlocher/USF-WPSeries/README.md

 # Production

-When receiving a paper for inclusion in the repository, populate the template in `production` then copy and paste the data into the `usfpaper.rdf` file.
+When receiving a paper for inclusion in the repository, populate the template in `production` then copy and paste the data into the `RePEc\usf\usfpaper.rdf` file.

 Save the `.pdf` file as `submission.pdf` in the production folder.
 Edit the `1_create_frontpage.tex` file and then run it.
 Then, run `2_merge_frontpage.py` to create the production output.
 Make sure to activate the environment before doing so: